View Source Axon (Axon v0.7.0)

 The returned expression is an Nx expression which can be traversed and lowered to an IR or inspected for debugging purposes.

-You may optionally specify initial parameters for some layers or namespaces by passing a partial parameter map:
+You may optionally specify initial parameters for some layers or by passing a partial parameter map:

 Axon.trace_init(model, %{"dense_0" => dense_params})